 Cartagena is known for being a colorful, musical, and upbeat city on the Caribbean coast.
 An old Spanish settlement, Cartagena was once the largest slave port run by the Spanish crown in the Americas, so it has a mixed culture of Spanish, Indigenous, and African elements.
 There is a lot of history to explore, combined with access to wonderful national parks and beautiful Caribbean islands.

-What to Do in Cartagena with Kids
+Things to Do in Cartagena with Kids

 Wander Around Getsemanti